getgauge/docs.gauge.org/writing-specifications.rst

     If multiple custom ScreenGrabber implementations are found in classpath then gauge will pick one randomly to capture the screen.
-    This is because Gauge selects the first ScreenGrabber it finds, which in turn depends on the order of scanning of the libraries.
+    This is because gauge selects the first ScreenGrabber it finds, which in turn depends on the order of scanning of the libraries.